1 888 370 6765

-On your travels, especially in countries such as Morocco, Egypt, India, and Nepal, among other developing nations, you’ll find local markets, bazaars, and roadside vendors where bargaining is not only expected, it’s a tradition.
+On your travels, especially in countries such as Morocco, Türkiye, Egypt, India, Peru, Vietnam, Nepal, and more, you’ll find local markets, bazaars, and roadside vendors where bargaining is not only expected, it’s a tradition.
 So that you don’t miss an opportunity to participate in this age-old practice, we offer the following tips for a successful exchange.

 Please note that bargaining will not be expected everywhere; many retail shops in these countries have fixed prices.